mlcommons/ck/README.md

 See the list of other CK-related Docker images [here](https://hub.docker.com/u/ctuning).

+However note that the main idea behind CK is to let experimental workflows and artifacts [adapt to the latest user environment and hardware](xyz), and let the community continuously reuse, improve and build upon them in a DevOps and Wikipedia fasion.

+be able
-However note that the main idea behind CK is to be able to rebuild user experimental workflows natively, take advantage of the latest software environment and hardware, and enable open research via collaborative reuse and agile improvement of all shared artifacts and workflows.
+to rebuild user experimental workflows natively, take advantage of the latest software environment and hardware, and enable open research via collaborative reuse and agile improvement of all shared artifacts and workflows (.

 Practical use cases
 ===================